Join Squircle Arts for a day of activities celebrating the Mexican Day of the Dead at Torquay Museum as part of the English Riviera Film Festival.

 Working with Los Angeles based Film Director Ra Dreyfus and DP Bayan Joonam students at South Devon College present a film thriller about a women running from a bruised past who finds herself in a terrifying present .
 The film is having it’s Worldwide Premiere as part of the English Riviera Film Festival.

-EVENT POSTPONED UNTIL A LATER DATE IN NOVEMBER TO AT A GREAT LOCATION
+EVENT POSTPONED UNTIL A LATER DATE IN 2019 AT A GREAT LOCATION

 Come along to Big Poetry for an evening of wordplay and whimsy in the company of Samantha Boarer and Robert Garnham.
 On show tonight will be some of the finest locally sourced spoken word artists in the south west.
 And, tying in with the Torbay Film Festival, tonight’s special headliner will be Jamie Harry Scrutton.